HomeAutomotiveClassic CarsThe Most Adorable Collection of Cute Vintage Cars of All Time

 5. 1969 Fiat 500

 Fiat experienced many changes in the 60s.
 One notable innovation was a beach car with raffia chairs.
 However, we chose a more classic model because today’s women prefer small, practical cars.
-It’s not the most powerful car, mainly due to its size.
-It takes over a minute to reach 50 mph.
-It has a 499 cc, 2-cylinder engine that produces 21.5 bhp.
+These classic cars for women are not known for their power, mainly due to their size.
+They take over a minute to reach 50 mph.
+Every 1969 Fiat 500 has a 499 cc, 2-cylinder engine that produces 21.5 bhp.
 Its top speed is 65 mph, but it offers a respectable 45 mpg fuel economy for the late 1960s.

 6. 1966 Lamborghini Miura